gurditsingh/hydeout/_posts/test.md

 -  Workload management is additional feature around managing resource utilization, concurrency and query priority.
 -  Synapse compute can be scale up down via SQL, PowerShell and Portal.
 The SQL ability for scaling is unique, and can be achieved via an “ALTER” command.

-## Some important concepts in SQL Pool
+## Modern Way of SQL Data Warehouse

 ![DW](https://github.com/gurditsingh/blog/blob/gh-pages/_screenshots/synapse-unifid-platform.png?raw=true)